Durham conveyancing FAQs

 Conveyancing fees are made up of 2 parts: legal fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, for example Land Registry fees or searches.
 Legal fees are for the work your solicitor carries out for you.

-Our legal fees for buying or selling a house in Durham are fixed, - what we quote is exactly what you pay
+Your legal fees for buying or selling a house in Durham are fixed, - what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Durham home move